Vartika-iiitb/Smart-HVAC-system/README.md

 ```
-Number of different instructions: 10
+Number of different instructions: 11
 List of unique instructions:
+lw
+andi
+ori
+sw
+or
 j
-or
 addi
-bne
-lw
-sw
+mv
+bnez
 and
-andi
 li
-bnez

 ```

 The compiled output of the C program has been shown below.

 ![tbovartika](https://github.com/Vartika-iiitb/Smart-HVAC-system/assets/140998716/792b1945-8da1-4bab-8915-3f00e0041b04)